25Harry/CCTech_Programs/README.md

 # CCTech June 2020 Software Developer Hiring Challenge

-Program 1 : Check if the given point lies inside or outside a polygon?
+<b>Program 1 : Check if the given point lies inside or outside a polygon?</b>
 Description : Given a polygon and a point 'p', find if 'p' lies inside the polygon or not.
 The points lying on the border are considered inside.